rebarbara/fraud/README.md

 #### Becker, Volinsky, Wilks (AT&T Labs-Research)

 This paper reviews the history of fraud detection at AT&T discussing some of the major fraud schemes and the techniques used to address them.
-Authors specifically advocate the use of simple, unserstandable models, heavy use of visualization, and emphasize the importance of data management and the need to keep humans in the loop.
+Authors specifically advocate the use of simple, understandable models, heavy use of visualization, and emphasize the importance of data management and the need to keep humans in the loop.

 ## The Nature of Fraud